Attacks on Kentucky's LGBTQIA+ kids are unprecedented

 Love will guide us.
 We will organize with love.
 We will speak out with love.
 We will share our experiences and touch the hearts of our families, friends, neighbors, teachers, and elected officials ... with love.

 The mission of the Kentucky Youth Law Project, Inc., is to enhance and protect the legal rights and entitlements of LGBTQIA+ youth through direct, no-fee legal representation, education, and public policy advocacy.
 Because 40% of all homeless youth self-identify as LGBTQIA+, our goal is to reduce homelessness and promote equal treatment for LGBTQIA+ youth in social welfare agencies, government services, the courts, and public schools through Kentucky.

 KYLP accepts appointments by the Court to represent LGBTQIA+ children and youth in Dependency, Neglect, and Abuse cases; we represent clients and their families is obtaining legal name changes.
 We advocate for public policies that are protective of the rights of our most vulnerable young people in the courts, in the legislature, in the schools, and in the public square.

 KYLP attorneys never charge a fee for their assistance, but there are still court costs and expenses related to investigating and providing a top-notch legal representation.
 There are also substantial costs in preparing and presenting trainings to attorneys, judges, social workers, educators, foster parents, and others.

-If you support our mission and the work we are doing to protect LGBTQ+ children and youth, please make a generous tax-deductible gift to the Kentucky Youth Law Project today.
+Your gift to KYLP will help us continue this vital work.
+If you support our mission and the work we are doing to protect LGBTQIA+ children and youth, please make a generous tax-deductible gift to the Kentucky Youth Law Project today.